roman-tremmel/rtremmel/_posts/2020-07-13-genomic_intervals.md

 6 NM_001363351.1
 ```

 Whats about the other variants?
-Find closets gene region using the `valr::bed_closest` function
+Find closest gene region using the `valr::bed_closest` function

 ```r
 valr::bed_closest(snps_gr, genes_gr)